prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 The `mockBidRequest`, `httpCalls`, and `expectedBidResponses` fields are required.
 The `expectedMakeRequestsErrors` and `expectedMakeBidsErrors` may be omitted if there are no expected errors.
 We provide a `literal` and `regex` mode for testing error values.
 We often use the `regex` mode to handle error messages produced by the core Go framework which changed between recent releases.

-To make everyone's life easier, please use a JSON 'prettifier' to apply standard formatting to your test files.
+Please use a JSON 'prettifier' to apply standard formatting to your test files.
 We recommend the use of Visual Studio Code's [Beautify](https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify) extension.

 ### Builder Tests